-This page allows the user to interact with an implementation of the model of reduplication developed in our manuscript Reduplication as Projection.
+This page allows the user to interact with an implementation of the model of reduplication developed in our manuscript Reduplication as Projection [2020 update: the most recent version of the paper is available here].
 The model is closely derived from Halle's 2008 approach:

 In the paper, the structures are shown to play a role in the application of structure-dependent phonological rules, allowing us to generate so-called "backcopying" effects derivationally.